peterhinch/micropython-iot/README.md

  4. The amount of code running on the ESP8266 is smaller than that required to run a resilient internet protocol such as [this MQTT version](https://github.com/peterhinch/micropython-mqtt.git).
  5. The server side application runs under CPython on a relatively powerful device having access to the full suite of Python libraries.
-Therefore such code is well suited to running an internet protocol.
+Such a platform is ideally suited to running an internet protocol.
 Even minimal hardware has the horsepower easily to support TLS, and to maintain concurrent links to multiple client nodes.
 Use of threading is feasible.